 From there, he developed an interest in perfume that grew into a fully-grown passion to create simple, yet genuinely personal fragrances for the people of the world.
 After ten years, his business has spread across 52 countries.
 Even still, he crafts every product with the same care and intention as he did his first candle.

 Every perfume he creates is an immediate success.
 According to Vogue, Byredo perfumes are a staple for every fashionable woman “in-the-know.”

 Byredo’s first decade was one to be proud of, and Gorham decided to celebrate by creating something entirely original: the Byredo Unnamed fragrance.
 This perfume invites its users to link new, subjective experiences to the scent.
 The fragrance finds its power in the unique narratives that come to define it.

-Gorham’s work has redefined perfume as something more than a fancy accessory, something that can both summon a special memory, and even inspire new ones.
+Gorham’s work has redefined perfume as something more than a fancy accessory: something that can not only summon a special memory, but also inspire new ones.

 Lani Allen is a graduate of Columbia University’s Non-fiction Creative Writing program.
 After serving as Vice President of her class for two years, she contributed written pieces and illustrations to many on-campus publications.
 As a writer with a passion for beauty, Lani enjoys capturing the stories of innovative thinkers and risk-takers shaping the industry as we know it.